bazelbuild/tulsi/README.md

 bazel run @tulsi//:tulsi
 ```

-You can also generate an XCode project with the following command:
+You can also generate an Xcode project with the following command:

 ```bash
 bazel run  -- @tulsi//:tulsi -- --genconfig "/path/to/your.tulsiproj:target" --outputfolder="/path/to/output"
 ```

 Replace `"/path/to/your.tulsiproj:target` with the location of your Tulsi
-project and the target you want to generate the XCode project for.
+project and the target you want to generate the Xcode project for.
 Replace the
-`/path/to/output` with the directory's path where you want the generated XCode
+`/path/to/output` with the directory's path where you want the generated Xcode
 project to be.
 Both paths need to be absolute path since` bazel run` will change
 the execution directory.